 Introduction

-This article reconstructs the axios npm compromise through a source-traceable method that aligns claims with public reporting from Axios [1], Google [2], Sophos [3], Microsoft [4], and the maintainer’s post-mortem thread [5].
-The objective is practical explainability.
-Each lesson connects observable evidence to engineering decisions, then translates that connection into operational controls.
-Where evidence remains incomplete or inaccessible, the text marks the gap explicitly instead of masking uncertainty [6].
+This article reconstructs the axios npm compromise through a source-traceable method, drawing on public reporting from Axios [1], Google [2], Sophos [3], Microsoft [4], and the maintainer’s post-mortem thread [5].
+The objective is practical explainability: connect observable evidence to engineering decisions, then translate those connections into operational controls that a security team can execute on Monday morning.
+Where evidence remains incomplete or inaccessible, the text marks the gap explicitly [6].
+No gap is papered over.

 Evidence Scope and Caution